Ed Sheeran wins big as MTV EMAs celebrate the LGBT community

 Ed Sheeran secured two major wins at the MTV Europe Music Awards (EMAs) in Budapest as stars joined together to celebrate the LGBT community.

-The British singer-songwriter opened a car boot to receive his best artist award before also securing best song for Bad Habits.
+The British singer-songwriter won the best artist award, claiming it from inside the fur-lined boot of an eye-catching car parked backstage, before also securing best song for Bad Habits.

 Sheeran – wearing a suit splashed with yellow, orange, green and more for the occasion – had opened the EMAs as it returned to a live in-person show after last year’s ceremony was held virtually due to the Covid-19 pandemic.